-In this empirical work, we employed multiple qualitative methods to explore the practice of architectural decision making in service-based platform integration.
+In this empirical work, we employed multiple qualitative methods to explore the practise of architectural decision making in service-based platform integration.
 First, we performed a systematic literature review from which we distilled a pattern language and a pattern-based architectural decision model.
 In the next stage, we performed interviews with platform experts and conducted a case study.
 Our intention was to validate both the pattern language and the decision model and to investigate the decision making process in this context.
 The results of these research steps were a refined pattern language and a reusable architectural decision model.
 In addition, we propose a model capturing the four levels of decision making for platform integration, as identified in our case study.
 Based on this model, we documented design decisions for all levels and stages of decision making.

-The evidence presented in this paper indicates that the notion of decision levels and decision stages applies to architectural decision making in general.
-As for platformdriven software development, the four decision levels (e.g., architecture, platform, integration, application; see Section IV-D) could be characteristic and are likely to apply to other, platform-like software development approaches (e.g., software product lines).
+The evidence presented in this paper indicates that the notion of decision levels and decision stages applies to architectural decision making in more general.
+As for platform-driven software development, the four decision levels (e.g., architecture, platform, integration, application; see Section 4.4) could be characteristic and are likely to apply to other, platform-like software development approaches (e.g., software product lines).
 This motivates us to follow up on this conjecture in our future research.
-Our finding of multiple levels and multiple stages in architecture decision making also relates to the way architectural decision-making techniques are designed and how these decision-making techniques are classified [34].
-For example, our finding converges with the recently proposed decision-making technique by Zimmermann et al. [32], also indicating the need for integrating levelled decision making.
-In systematic reviews on decision-making techniques (such as [34]), levelled and staged decision making have not yet been considered, for example, in terms of discriminating between domainspecific groups of decision makers (as represented by our four levels, e.g., integration architect, platform supplier).
+Our finding of multiple levels and multiple stages in architecture decision making also relates to the way architectural decision-making techniques are designed and how these decision-making techniques are classified [12].
+For example, our finding converges with the recently proposed decision-making technique by Zimmermann et al. [39], also signalling the need for integrating leveled decision making.
+In systematic reviews on decision-making techniques (such as [12]), leveled and staged decision making have not yet been considered, for example, in terms of discriminating between domain-specific groups of decision makers (as represented by our four levels, e.g., integration architect, platform supplier).

 As for our reusable, pattern-based architectural decision model (ADM), on the one hand, we plan to refine it further by performing further qualitative studies (e.g., interviews, case studies) with an increased number of participants.
-On the other hand, and based on the refined ADM, we want to assess its cost-benefit balance [35] for documenting architectural design rationale empirically.
-For example, while benefits from pattern-based decision documentation have been indicated [6-8], the use of patterns can also cause extra pattern learning and pattern search efforts.
+On the other hand, and based on the refined ADM, we want to assess its cost-benefit balance [13] for documenting architectural design rationale empirically.
+For example, while benefits from pattern-based decision documentation have been indicated [18, 33, 38], the use of patterns can also cause a documentation overhead due to the extra (or, initial) learning effort caused by the pattern form.

-Acknowledgements: This work was partially supported by the EU FP7 project INDENICA, grant no. 257483.
+Acknowledgements This work was partially supported by the EU FP7 project INDENICA, grant no. 257483.